Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

   Observation Spaces
   ******************
   The observation space provides the blue agent with information about the current status of nodes and links.
-  PrimAITE builds on top of Gym Spaces to create an observation space that is easily configurable for users.
+  PrimAITE builds on top of Gymnasium Spaces to create an observation space that is easily configurable for users.
 It's made up of components which are managed by the :py:class:`primaite.environment.observations.ObservationsHandler`.
 Each training scenario can define its own observation space, and the user can choose which information to inlude, and how it should be formatted.
   NodeLinkTable component
   -----------------------
   For example, the :py:class:`primaite.environment.observations.NodeLinkTable` component represents the status of nodes and links as a ``gym.spaces.Box`` with an example format shown below: